jennis0/burdoc/README.md

    -  Lists (ordered and unordered)
    -  Headers, footers and sidebars,
    -  Visual Asides such as read-out boxes

+-  **Structured Output:** Burdoc generates a comprehensive JSON representation of the text.
+Unlike many other tools it preserves information such metadata, fonts, and original bounding boxes to give downstream users as much information as is needed.

  - **Complex Reading Order Inference:** Burdoc uses a multi-stage algorithm to infer reading order even in complex pages with changing numbers of columns, split sections, and asides.

- - **ML-Powered Table Extraction:** Burdoc (optionally) makes use of the latest machine learning models for identifying tables, alongside a rules-based approach to identify inline tables.
+ - **ML-Powered Table Extraction:** Burdoc makes use of the latest machine learning models for identifying tables, alongside a rules-based approach to identify inline tables.

 ### Limitations